agentlang-ai/agentlang-docs/docs/language/data-model/attribute.md

 ## Attribute Spec

-The attribute-specification normally consists of a type-name which may be drawn from a pool of basic type built-into fractl in its `:Kernel` component.
+The attribute-specification normally consists of a type-name which may be drawn from a pool of basic types built-into Fractl.
 These built-in types are listed below:

 ```clojure
 :String - a string literal enclosed in double-quotes